-Which rating agencies are considered major nationally recognized statistical rating organizations (NRSROs) are eligible rating agencies under the for purposes of TALF collateral?
+Which nationally recognized statistical rating organizations (NRSROs) are eligible rating agencies under the TALF?

-The major NRSROs for purposes of determining non-CMBS For ABS other than CMBS, the TALF-eligible rating agencies ABS are Fitch Ratings, Moody's Investors Service and Standard & Poor's.
+For ABS other than CMBS, the TALF-eligible rating agencies are Fitch Ratings, Moody's Investors Service and Standard & Poor's.

-For CMBS, the TALF CMBS-Eligible rating agencies are DBRS, Inc., Fitch Ratings, Moody's Investors Service, Realpoint LLC, and Standard & Poor's.
+For CMBS, the TALF CMBS-Eligible rating agencies are DBRS, Inc., Fitch Ratings, Moody's Investors Service, Realpoint LLC and Standard & Poor's.

-The Federal Reserve New York Fed will periodically review its use of NRSROs for the purpose of determining TALF-eligible ABS.
+The Federal Reserve will periodically review its use of NRSROs for the purpose of determining TALF-eligible ABS.